 Description

-The K6 is a standardised design made of cast iron, painted red overall with long horizontal glazing in the door and sides and with the crowns situated on the top panels being applied not perforated.
-There are rectangular white display signs, reading 'TELEPHONE' beneath the shallow-curved roof.
-It has modernised internal equipment.
-The kiosk retains most of its glass, although a small number of window panels have been replaced with polycarbonate.
+The K6 telephone kiosk is a standardised design made of cast iron and painted red overall.
+It features long horizontal glazing in the door and sides, with crowns on the top panels that are applied rather than perforated.
+There are rectangular white display signs reading 'TELEPHONE' beneath the shallow-curved roof.
+The kiosk has modernised internal equipment and retains most of its glass, although a few window panels have been replaced with polycarbonate.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.